Anindita123-code/Milestone3_Data_Centric/README.md

     * I try to login with username / password combination existing in the database.
 I get a message "Login Successful" and i am transferred to my profile page.

 3. Forgot Password for Existing User
+    * In the Top Nav Bar as a logged in User, I can see the Change Password option, I click this and I am routed to the Reset Password Page.
-    * In the login screen below the button, I use the Generate new Password link.
-I am routed to the Reset Password screen.
+        In the login screen below the login button, I use the Generate new Password link.
+I am routed to the Reset Password screen as well.
     * I add the username less than 5 characters and try to submit.
 A mandatory pattern matching error pops up.
     * I add an invalid email id and try to submit. my input is underlined in red indicating that something is wrong.
     * I add the email id which is valid and this has to be the one that I had used during registration, this shows a green underline and i can proceed